parob/graphql-api/docs/schemas.rst

 In the example we have defined two classes, ``Human`` and ``Root``.

-Building a schema from classes can be quite complex, so a helper class called the ``GraphQLSchemaBuilder`` manages this process.
+Building a schema from classes can be quite complex, so a helper class called the ``ObjectQLSchemaBuilder`` manages this process.

-The **Root type** is passed as the *root* argument to the ``GraphQLSchemaBuilder``, to create a schema builder:
+The **Root type** is passed as the *root* argument to the ``ObjectQLSchemaBuilder``, to create a schema builder:

 .. code-block:: python
     :emphasize-lines: 21, 23

-    from objectql import query, GraphQLSchemaBuilder
+    from objectql import query, ObjectQLSchemaBuilder

     class Human: